fabianosalles/assembly-games/README.md

-# Little Assembler Games for 8086 processor.
+# Small assembly written games for 8086 processor

 The source code use Intel syntax and must be assembled with FASM (Flat Assembler).
-FASM is an open source assembly language compiler for 8086, 80x86 and 80x86 processores and can be found here: https://flatassembler.net/
+FASM is an open source assembly language 'compiler' for 8086, x86 and x64 processores and can be found here: https://flatassembler.net/
----

 ## Game List
 | # | Game                   |File       | Format     | Platform  | Build command |
 |---|------------------------|-----------|------------|-----------|---------------